Predictions, skepticism, victims, trends

 reduction by signing up to the Kyoto Protocol.

-Industrial countries cut their overall emissions by about 3% from 1990 to
+Industrial countries cut their overall emissions by about 3% between 1990 to

 2000.
 However, even this minimal cut happened because a sharp decrease in

 emissions from the collapsing economies of former Soviet countries masked an 8%

 rise among rich countries.
 In the words of Jeffrey Kluger:

 "When it comes to the atmosphere, there is no such thing as creative